Economics and Business Finance BSc

 - The use of computers is an integral part of all our courses.
 You will make extensive use of computers attached to a powerful network.
 You will then be linked to other UK and international information sources.
 You will also become familiar with the analytical packages widely used by business and financial institutions.

-- We have good links within the business.
-This means:
+We have good links within organisations which means:

 - High-quality work placements;